 What Is a Summary of Qualifications on a Resume?

-A qualifications summary section of a resume (also known as a “Qualifications Profile”) is an optional customized section at the beginning of the resume that lists key achievements, skills, experience, and your qualifications that are most relevant to the position for which you are applying.
+A qualifications summary section of a resume (also known as a “Qualifications Profile”) is an optional customized section at the beginning of a resume.
+It lists key achievements, skills, experience, and your qualifications that are most relevant to the position for which you are applying.

-The typical hiring manager or recruiter, tasked with reviewing dozens – if not hundreds – of job applications, typically spend no more than six minutes reading submitted resumes.
-One of the advantages of including a summary of qualifications on your resume is that this is a great tool to catch the reviewer’s eye within that critical six-second purvey.
+The typical hiring manager or recruiter, tasked with reviewing dozens – if not hundreds – of job applications, typically spend no more than about seven seconds reading submitted resumes.
+One of the advantages of including a summary of qualifications on your resume is that this is a great tool to catch the reviewer’s eye within that critical seven-second time span.

 If you decide to incorporate a summary statement, it should include a brief list of the highlights of your candidacy.
 This summary should be placed at the top of your resume, right under your name and contact information.